Yeti47/cryospy/README.md

 ### Dependencies Installation

 **⚠️ Important Runtime Dependencies:**
-- **FFmpeg**: Required on server and client machines for video processing
+- **FFmpeg**: Required on server and client machines for video processing (runtime only - no linking/compilation needed)
 - **OpenCV**: Only required for building capture client from source (not needed for AppImage)

 **The following build dependencies are only required for building from source:**

+> **Note**: FFmpeg is **not** required for building/compilation since CryoSpy uses external process execution rather than library linking.
+FFmpeg only needs to be available at runtime.

 #### Ubuntu/Debian (Building from Source):